 Lost Filling FAQs

-If your tooth is cracked in half, you must contact your emergency dentist without delay.
+If your tooth is cracked in half, you must visit an emergency dentist office near me without delay.
 The dentist will examine the extent of the damage and recommend the ideal solutions, such as dental crowns, root canals, extractions, or dental implants.

 In most cases, a dentist can fix a broken tooth if you contact them without delay.
 The dentist might be able to save your tooth with dental fillings, crowns, onlays/ inlays, or other restoration materials.
 However, if the fracture extends under the gum line, you may need a tooth extraction followed by a replacement.

 In most cases, a chipped tooth can be repaired with fillings or dental crowns.
 Your dentist will examine your teeth and the extent of the damage to recommend the ideal solutions.